 Okay, maybe it's not that simple.

-However, a lot of companies are realizing that traditional marketing isn’t doing the trick anymore.
+However, a lot of companies are realising that traditional marketing isn't doing the trick anymore.

 Especially when you have social media ads as a cost-efficient alternative for the huge marketing budgets that go to ineffective tv ads.

 More and more companies are taking things a step further than social media ads.
 They are creating online communities of brand ambassadors.

 And that's where ambassador marketing comes into play.
 But what is ambassador marketing exactly?